algosup/2022-2023-project-3-harfang3d-binding-Project-2-group/Documents/Specification/Functional_Specification.md

 ##### 5.1 Aurélia

   Aurélia is an F# developer.
 She writes her code in F#.
 But HARFANG®3D doesn't support F#.
-So she do the same thing in different peogram language.
+So she must find a way to convert her code.

 ##### 5.2 Jean-Marc

-  Jean-Marc is developer in an IT services company and Python dev.
+  Jean-Marc is a Python dev and he works has an IT developer in a services company.
 He would like to make a wallpaper for a project.
 So he made a code in python in the HARFANG® Framework application.
 And then he put the code given by HARFANG® Framework into HARFANG® Studio.

 ##### 5.3 Baptiste

-  Baptiste is a student in IT. and he would make an app game by his hands.
+  Baptiste is an IT student. and he would make an app game by his hands.
 So he learn C++ to just put in HARFANG® Studio.

 ##### 5.4 Nathalie
   Nathalie is dev python.
 And she wanted to create a game application in python.
 So she put in HARFANG® Framework  a code in python.
 And she has take the code give by HARFANG® Framework.
 And also put it in HARFANG® Studio.